SirWumpus/post4/README.md

 - - -
 ### ABORT
 ( `i*x` -- ) ( R: `j*x` -- )
 Throw abort (-1).
 Clear the data stack and perform a `QUIT`, which clears the return stack too.
+Never returns to caller.

 - - -
 ### ABORT" ccc"
 ( `i*x` `x1` -- | `i*x` ) ( R: `j*x` -- | `j*x` )
 If `x1` is not equal to zero (0), display the message that follows up to the closing double-quote and perform an `ABORT`.
+Never returns to caller.

 - - -
 ### ABS